RACV Logo

 Day 11 - Oaxaca

-Today we discover magical Oaxaca (pronounced wah-hah-kah).
-With a vibrant and colourful arts scene, unique cuisine and a colonial city centre, this town is definitely a highlight of our journey across Mexico.
-We start the day touring the scenic region surrounding Oaxaca, visiting the large pre-Columbian archaeological site of Monte Alban.
-Situated on a mountain 400 metres above the Oaxaca Valley, Monte Alban was once the spiritual capital of more than 30,000 Zapotecs.
+Our day is dedicated to discovering the best of Oaxaca—we’re in for a real treat today!
+We’ll start by heading out of Oaxaca to the scenic region that surrounds the city to visit the famous pre-Columbian archaeological site of Monte Alban.
+Perched on a mountain 400 metres above the Oaxaca Valley, Monte Alban was once the spiritual capital of more than 30,000 Zapotecs.
 The ruins extend over the peaks of three mountain ranges that converge in Oaxaca's central valley at an altitude of 1,600 metres above sea level.
-These mountain ranges are some of the most spectacular natural wonders in all of Mexico.
-Returning to Oaxaca we will take a walking tour.
-Highlights include the Church of Santo Domingo, Oaxaca’s pedestrian street and the Cathedral.
-We’ll also view the mesmerising exteriors of the Theatre Macedonio Alcala and the House of Cortés.
-The last leg of our city tour will include a visit the Temple of San Juan de Dios, the Government Palace with its impressive murals, the local markets and El Mayordomo chocolate store.
-On completion of our walking tour, the remainder of the evening is at your leisure to enjoy the myriad of exciting activities taking place across the city.
-This will be an evening you will never forget experiencing parades, music, food and the countless costumes that the Day of the Dead is so well known for.
-Get ready for the party of a lifetime!
+These mountain ranges are some of the most spectacular natural wonders in all of Mexico—don’t forget your camera!
+Returning to Oaxaca, we’ll set off on a walking tour, first visiting the Church of Santo Domingo and marvelling at its stunning interiors, built in the stunning New Spanish Baroque architectural style.
+We’ll then walk along Andador Turístico, also known as Oaxaca’s ‘Pedestrian Street’, a traffic-free avenue lined with historic, colonial-era stone buildings that now house small artisanal shops, museums, cafes and bars.
+We’ll also view the mesmerising exteriors of the Teatro Macedonio Alcala and the House of Cortés.
+The last leg of our city tour will include a visit the Temple of San Juan de Dios, the first church built in Oaxaca in around 1500.
+We’ll also see the stunning 19th century Government Palace complete with marble, arches and impressive murals, before heading to the bustling local markets and the iconic El Mayordomo chocolate store.
+After we wrap up our walking tour, the night is yours to explore the city’s electrifying festivities at your own pace.
+Prepare to be dazzled by exuberant parades, toe-tapping music, irresistible bites and the jaw-dropping costumes that make Day of the Dead so legendary.
+Bring your spirit of adventure, because this is one party you’ll be talking about forever!

 Day 12 - Oaxaca – Puebla – Mexico City